-Re-nail & Slate Repairs
+Slate Roof Repairs Sydney

 A good quality slate roofing will outlast most other roof coverings.
 If they don’t suffer any physical damage, they will typically last for over 100 years.
 However, time and weather will leave their mark on a slate roof and tiles can become damaged or loose.
+This is why your slate roof will need to be repaired.

-Why Slate Roof Repairs or Replacements are Needed
+Why Slate Roof Repairs or Replacements are Needed?

 Slates are damaged by roof settling, frost or wind, or falling objects such as tree branches.
 Usually such damage is isolated to one tile, or possibly to a relatively small area of the roof.